anilvrao/SOS-NLP/README.md

-# SOS NLP HiGHS No-STOP MEX Build
+# SOS NLP HiGHS MEX Build

 This repository contains the source needed to build the SOS nonlinear programming MEX gateway used by GPOPS-II with HiGHS as the QP backend.